 Get ready.
 We're gearing up for our upcoming events.

 What is a sprocket?
-You may be hearing this term "sprocket" and wondering, what even is that?
+You may be hearing this term "sprocket" and wondering, "what is that?"
 It's okay.
 You're not alone.
-I'm here to tell you so you're prepared for our next event.
+I'm here to tell you so you're prepared for our events.

 Here are the basics of a literal sprocket: